ilorivero/htmlcoin_docker/README.md

-# htmlcoin_docker
+# Build HTMLCoin Docker Images for Ubuntu 18.04 Bionic and 20.04 Focal

 ## HTMLCoin Docker dockerfile and scripts

-This repository contains the Dockerfile and scripts to build a HTMLCoin node version 2.5 Docker image on Ubuntu 20.04.
+This repository contains the Dockerfile and scripts to build a HTMLCoin node version 2.5 Docker image on Ubuntu 18.04 and 20.04.

 Clone this repository with